This page contains information for financial businesses about our general approach to complaints involving discrimination.

 Josie complains she can’t bank or shop online without a mobile

-If you’re a financial business looking for information to help you resolve complaints, please see our dedicated information for businesses about how we approach complaints involving discrimination.
+If you’re a consumer looking for information on how we can help you with a complaint, you can read more about this in our dedicated information for consumers on our approach to complaints involving discrimination.